Take a Deeper Look

-Take a Deeper Look is the first mini album (second extended play overall) by Korean-American singer, Jay Park.
-The album was released in digital and physical format by April 27, 2011.
+Take a Deeper Look is the first mini album (second extended play overall) by Korean-American rapper, Jay Park.
+The album was released in digital and physical format by April 27, 2011, and released in Japan on June 13, 2012.

 Singles

 "Bestie"

 The song "Bestie" was released on October 4, 2010, in advance of the album's release.
 It was inspired by three members of a 6-year clique entitled "WhatsApp jam".
 It was first released as a digital single on October 4, 2010 worldwide on Bandcamp, then on iTunes on October 11, 2010 in English, and finally on various Korean digital music sites as "베스티" on October 26, 2010 as a digital single album.
 The single released in South Korea included the Korean version of "Bestie", a Korean remix version, and the b-side song "스피치리스" ("Speechless") by Park and AOM crew mate, Cha Cha Malone.
 Park first performed the "Bestie" on August 7, 2010, at the Summer Week & T Beach Festival at Naksan beach, nearly two months before being official released.
 Park also performed the English version of "Bestie" at ISA 2010 in Los Angeles.